↑

 The French Toast Casserole right out of the oven is ready for lots of great toppings and can be cut or just scooped for individual servings.

-Is French Toast Casserole like bread pudding?
+Is French Toast Casserole Similar to Bread Pudding?

 How to serve leftover French Toast Casserole?